let's change the way we support movements.

 The basic “ecology” of movements and how to understand your work in the broader scheme of a longer term struggle;

 How to map the movement landscape in your context and work with movement leaders who may not fit the traditional profile of more formal, non-profit leaders; and

 How to support movement leaders in the three core tenets of successful movements: (1) Grow the number of community members actively participating in change (2) Increase the number of actions that people take (3) Build long-term strategy that helps movements build beyond any one action.

-Erin is the founder and Executive Director of Rhize.
-Erin brings over a decade of experience in movement-building, technology and advocacy to her work, having worked with social and political movements around the world, including in Turkey, India, and Albania.
-Erin started Rhize after serving as a strategist at Purpose, a social enterprise that incubates and launches global social and consumer movements.
-There, Erin helped to lead some of Purpose’s biggest projects, most notably with the American Civil Liberties Union and CARE International.
+Erin “Maz” Mazursky is the founder and Executive Director of Rhize.
+Maz brings over a decade of experience in movement-building, technology and advocacy to her work, having worked with over thirty social and political movements in twenty-five countries around the world—from Uganda and Colombia to India and Albania.
+Maz started Rhize after serving as a strategist at Purpose, a social enterprise that incubates and launches global social and consumer movements.
+There, Maz helped to lead some of Purpose’s biggest projects, most notably with the American Civil Liberties Union and CARE International.
 She was an organizer for the Alliance for Youth Movements, bringing together close to thirty movements to develop best practices around technology and movement-building. .
-Prior to this, Erin worked for President Obama’s 2008 election campaign and went on to serve as the Youth Advisor at the U.S. Agency for International Development (USAID), where she helped author the first global policy on youth development and made youth a central part of the Agency’s broader development efforts.
+Prior to this, Maz worked for President Obama’s 2008 election campaign and went on to serve as the Youth Advisor at the U.S. Agency for International Development (USAID), where she helped author the first global policy on youth development and made youth a central part of the Agency’s broader development efforts.
 Maz got her start as a leader in the student anti-genocide movement, co-founding the STAND coalition, which built a grassroots student movement that spanned over 1000 communities in thirty countries.